 The story

 In this particular installment Prince George summons two actors to his court.
 They have to teach him to recite the brilliant speech written by Blackadder.
 Blackadder, resenting being called mr. thicky butler, torments the actors by saying "MacBeth".
 This causes the actors to scream out in panic (see photo) and recite a little poem and pinch/pull each others nose.
+Even when they are dragged away to their torture & execution, tightly tied up, Blackadder still makes them perform their funny routine.

 The problem